Recipes from Italy

 pasta alla gricia step 4

-Step 4) - Boil the pasta of your choice (rigatoni, mezze maniche, spaghetti...).
-Cook the pasta al dente.
-Drain 2 minutes before the end of the cooking time indicated on the package.
+Step 4) - Cook the pasta (rigatoni or mezze maniche) until al dente.
+Drain it about 2 minutes before the suggested cooking time.

 pasta alla gricia step 5